One-on-one with presidential hopeful Joe Biden

-DUNMORE, LACKAWANNA COUNTY (WBRE/WYOU-TV) — Eyewitness News had team coverage of the Biden campaign’s stop to Lackawanna County.

-Joe Biden covered a wide range of topics including the economy, COVID-19 pandemic, calls for defunding police departments and his upcoming debates with President Trump.
+Joe Biden covered a wide range of topics including the economy, COVID-19 pandemic, calls for defunding police departments, and his upcoming debates with President Trump while in Pennsylvania.

 “He doesn’t listen to the science,” Biden said.
 “Wearing this mask, social distancing, making sure that you in fact invest in people, being able to open up safely, providing money for those small businesses and restaurants to be able to open in a way that they can provide security for the customers coming in.”